-Minimum lease payments made under finance leases are apportioned between the finance cost and the reduction of the outstanding liability.
-The finance cost is allocated to each period during the lease term so as to produce a constant periodic rate of interest on the remaining balance of the liability.
+Minimum lease payments made under leases are apportioned between the finance expense and the reduction of the outstanding liability.
+The finance expense is allocated to each period during the lease term so as to produce a constant periodic rate of interest on the remaining balance of the liability.